marymex/QT2_display_csv/README.md

 Inside the body of the function we write code which will be executed when we click on the button.

-Simularly, generate a slot-function for the "Save" option.
+Simularly, we need to generate a slot-function for the "Save" option.

 ### Reading data

-When the user clicks on the menubar, choosing the option "Open" there should be a fileDialogue window which allows the user to choose the csv file for outputting.
+When the user clicks on the menubar, choosing the option "Open" there should be a fileDialogue window which allows the user to choose the csv file for display.
 For this purpose we need to write the following code in on_actionOpen_2_triggered():

 ```sh